cncf/glossary/content/en/event-streaming.md

 ## How it helps
 Event streaming allows services to be completely decoupled from one another (a fundamental principle of [microservices](/microservices/) architectures).
 Instead of waiting for services to request information from it, the service continuously streams all its events (or activities).
 It isn't concerned about what happens to the information.
 It just does what it needs to do and broadcasts it to the system, thus completely independent of any other service.
 Event streaming is how services in an [event-driven architectures](/event-driven-architecture/) communicate.
 Hence, the former is the process, and the latter is the infrastructure to support that process.
-Event streaming is sending data at a near real-time rate that updates the application on changes of states (events).